Derek Barnett: Professional career

+Pre-draft

 Coming out of Tennessee, Barnett was projected to be a first round pick by the majority of NFL draft experts and scouts.
 He received an invitation to the NFL Combine, but opted to skip the bench press, short shuttle, and three-cone drill due to a stomach bug.
 On March 31, 2017, Barnett participated at Tennessee's pro day and ran drills for around 100 scouts and team representatives from all 32 NFL teams attended to watch Barnett perform all of the combine and positional drills.
 He was ranked the fourth best defensive end by ESPN and was ranked the third best defensive end prospect by Sports Illustrated, NFL media analyst Bucky Brooks, NFLDraftScout.com, and Pro Football Focus.

+Philadelphia Eagles

+2017 season

-The Philadelphia Eagles selected Barnett in the first round (14th overall) of the 2017 NFL Draft, using the pick acquired by trading Sam Bradford to the Minnesota Vikings.
-He was the third defensive end to be selected, behind Myles Garrett (1st overall, Browns) and Solomon Thomas (3rd overall, 49ers).
+The Philadelphia Eagles selected Barnett in the first round (14th overall) of the 2017 NFL draft, using the pick acquired by trading Sam Bradford to the Minnesota Vikings.
+He was the third defensive end to be selected, behind Myles Garrett (1st overall, Cleveland Browns) and Solomon Thomas (3rd overall, San Francisco 49ers).
 Barnett was the first of six Tennessee Volunteers to be selected in the 2017 NFL Draft.

-On June 2, 2017, the Philadelphia Eagles signed him to a fully guaranteed four-year, $12.85 million contract with a signing bonus of $7.48 million.
+On June 2, 2017, the Eagles signed him to a fully guaranteed four-year, $12.85 million contract with a signing bonus of $7.48 million.

-2017 season

 He competed with Brandon Graham, Chris Long, Vinny Curry, and Steven Means throughout training camp for a job as a starting defensive end.
 Head coach Doug Pederson named him the backup right defensive end behind veteran Vinny Curry to start the regular season.